jeswin-unmaintained/doppd-web/README.md

 Let's look at what Isotropy has done here:
 1. Rewrite array operations to database inserts so that they run on the server
 2. Make the methods in services.js callable via HTTP
-3. Rewrite calls to from your UI JavaScript code into HTTP requests.
+3. Convert calls to services.js from your UI code into HTTP requests.

-Now that you know how it works, let's dive into some details.
+Now that you know how it works, let's dive into the details.

-Two Environments
----
-As you may have noticed with the todo-service app, there are two different environments to which an Isotropic App needs to exist.
-One in which your entire app was loaded into a web page, and another in which you compiled the app with isotropy compile.

 Database